hashicorp/terraform-website/content/source/docs/enterprise/before-installing/vault.html.md

 # Externally Managed Vault Requirements for Terraform Enterprise

+Terraform Enterprise uses Vault to encrypt sensitive information such as variables and state versions.

-For enhanced security, Terraform Enterprise can be configured to use an external Vault cluster rather than the internal Vault instance.
-Within Terraform Enterprise, Vault is used to encrypt sensitive information such as variables and states.
+By default, Terraform Enterprise automatically configures and manages its own instance of Vault, and we recommend that most organizations use this default behavior.
+However, organizations with special needs around data encryption and record keeping can configure Terraform Enterprise to use an external Vault cluster rather than the internal Vault instance.

 !> **Warning:** This is only recommended if you currently run your own Vault cluster in production.
 Choosing this option means you assume full responsibility for how the Vault cluster is managed;